semmel/StaticLand/doc/maybe.md

 Caveats
 -------
+### Argument type checking
-This library does not guard the user from supplying arguments of a wrong type to the provided functions.
+This library functions do not guard the user from supplying arguments of a wrong type.
+In particular, passing some other type as the maybe subject or passing a function to `chain` which returns a some other type, will cause undefined behaviour later.

+### Value limitations
-Due to using single-element arrays as implementation of the Maybe type, items in these cases cannot be distinguished:
+Choosing empty and single-element arrays as implementation of the Maybe type causes these ambiguities:
-- justs from single element arrays,
+- A just and any single element array,
-- nothing from empty arrays.
+- a nothing and any empty array cannot be distinguished.

-This directly affects `isJust`, `isNothing` and `equals`.
+This directly affects the inspection functions `isJust`, `isNothing` and `equals`.
 E.g. `equals(of(x), [x])` is `true` as well as `equals(nothing(), [])` is also `true`.

-However, given the right inputs this ambiguity has no relevance in practise.
+Also `join()` will treat a just containing an empty array as a just containing nothing which is collapsed to a nothing.

+The library does *not* guard against these cases by inspecting value types at runtime.
+However, if the source code keeps track of the data type, e.g. `join()` should never been called on a just of an array.